 - Inspect insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

 - Check the ventilation.
-Check that all of your kitchen and bathroom exhaust fans are working properly, and inspect for evidence of rot or moisture.
+Make sure that all of your kitchen and bathroom exhaust fans are spinning properly, and inspect for evidence of rot or moisture.

 Contact Olde Towne Heating & Air for a Professional Energy Audit